Bride price: Africa

 In parts of Africa, a traditional marriage ceremony depends on payment of a bride price to be valid.
 In Sub-Saharan Africa, bride price must be paid first in order for the couple to get permission to marry in church or in other civil ceremonies, or the marriage is not considered valid by the bride's family.
 The amount can vary from a token to a great sum, real estate and other values.
 Lobolo (or Lobola, sometimes also known as Roora) is the same tradition in most cultures in Southern Africa Xhosa, Shona, Venda, Zulu, Ndebele etc. The amount includes a few to several head of cattle, goats and a sum of money depending on the family.
 The cattle and goats constitute an integral part of the traditional marriage for ceremonial purposes during and after the original marriage ceremony.

 In some societies, marriage is delayed until all payments are made.
 If the wedding occurs before all payments are made, the status is left ambiguous.
 The bride price tradition can have destructive effects when young men don't have the means to marry.
-In strife-torn South Sudan, many young men steal cattle for this reason, often risking their lives.
+In strife-torn South Sudan, Kenya many young men steal cattle for this reason, often risking their lives.